 It’s vital to note that all data processing is not automated.
 Some data processing is manual, even if it’s performed on a computer.

-If a person is analyzing, organizing, storing, retrieving, or manipulating data themselves, it’s manual data processing.
-For example, a store manager who uses Microsoft Excel to calculate weekly sales averages is performing manual data processing.
+If a person is analyzing, organizing, storing, retrieving, or manipulating data themselves, it’s manual processing.
+For example, a store manager who uses Microsoft Excel to calculate weekly sales averages is performing manual processing.

 If a device is processing data without constant human oversight, it’s automated data processing.
 For example, it’s automated data processing when a BI system tallies weekly sales performance figures and displays them in graphs on a dashboard.